niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 Day 3: Citadel Outlets -> Santa Barbara

-- My mom wants shopping so yeah.
+- My mom wanted shopping so yeah.
 After that we headed north.

 **Day 4: Santa Barbara -> Solvang -> Pismo Beach -> San Luis Obispo**

 - Solvang is small town featuring its Danish-style architecture.
 Kind of dreamy walking around.
 - Pismo beach.
-Yes, beach again, and it's another feeling of the beach, and you'll never get bored of it.
+Yes, beach again, and it's another feeling of the beach, and you'll never get bored of beaches.
 - A lady helped us out at the gas station when we were having trouble paying for the gas fees.
 Didn't take down her name so I'm saying thank you here.
 Also we stayed at a very nice airbnb at San Luis Obispo, and the host is very friendly---also thank you for the nice place!